Duke Cancer Institute Duke University Medical Center Durham, North Carolina

 In addition, DCI has developed global partnerships in Singapore, India, and China.
 In 2010, Duke University and the National University of Singapore (NUS) agreed to expand the growth of the Duke-NUS Graduate Medical School.
 The venture continues to strengthen Duke’s contribution as a research and educational partner and positions Singapore as a global hub of biomedical expertise.

 More than 50,000 individuals with cancer receive treatment at the Duke Cancer Institute each year.
 Patients treated at the Duke Cancer Institute represent virtually every state in the nation and every county in North Carolina.
 More than 60 percent of new patients are referred to Duke for their initial treatment.
-Construction of the new Duke Cancer Center building for ambulatory care is a cornerstone of the DCI.
-The facility is scheduled to open in February 2012.

 The Duke Oncology Network provides an array of oncology related services in a regional network of 20 community cancer programs in North Carolina and the southeast.
 Through the Network, the DCI offers patients and their providers access to state-of-the-art research and education programs and provides new cancer education initiatives for patients in rural areas.
 These community collaborations also provide patients and their providers with greater access to the most advanced treatments and clinical trials.